 - The pattern

-I’ve got two options for you to get the pattern, which is in a women’s size small, for bust up to 35″ and waist 28″.
+The pattern is in a women’s size small, for bust up to 35″ and waist 28″.
 If you need to make the pattern bigger or smaller, check out this post.
+To get it, click your preferred option below to get the free pattern only as a newsletter subscriber, or to buy the digital pattern + printable instructions for $2.

 Here’s how to assemble a basic tshirt.
 Make sure you use a stretch stitch to sew.
 (Need help with sewing knits?
 See this post).